-Your first house deals with you, your appearance, and at times, new beginnings.
-That’s because Casa Uno is part and parcel with your ascendant, or rising sign: otherwise known as the outer shell of your personal onion.
+Your first house deals with you, your image, your personality, your physical vitality, and at times, new beginnings.
+That’s because Casa Uno is part and parcel with your Ascendant, or rising sign: otherwise known as the outer shell of your personal onion.
 Put simply, the first house concerns the self and the quality of the foot it puts forward.

 The buzzy third house governs communication, electronics, and immediate connections (like siblings, neighbors, and our local communities in general).
 What’s highlighted here is the way we think and communicate — often with the people in our own backyard.